Lil119/Internet-Technologies/src/assets/code_example.md

 ### Example: Creating a dynamic route

 Next.js makes it easy to create dynamic routes using bracket notation for folder and file names.
-Let’s create pages for different game reviews.
+Let’s create pages for different reviews.

 1. In the `app` folder, create a new folder named `reviews`.
 This will represent the `/reviews` route.